 12. Who at your previous place of work gave you the most energy and why?

-Can your team environment and culture give them what they need to be successful
+This will help you understand whether your team environment and culture can give them what they need to be successful.

 13. What have you done to help someone else succeed?

 This will give you a glimpse into how they work with others.
 Are they a team-player?
 Do they care about the big picture and helping their colleagues, whether or not they get 'credit' for it?